 My Work Life - people with a learning disability want job opportunities and to make a valued contribution to the local work force either through paid employment, voluntary work or work experience.
 People with a learning disability want to engage in meaningful day time activities that develop their skills.

-My Family Life -provide the right support to carers and make sure they have fulfilled lives.
+My Family Life - we want to support carers and make sure they have fulfilled lives.